farmera/sare_grant/study_methods.md

 during the right part of the season (under good weather conditions).
 During our study it became apparent that the ability to place a camera in steady position for sufficient periods was a determining factor in whether or not our data would be meaningful for more than 'point-in-time' __qualitative__ assessment.
-Likewise it became clear that the ability to capture in the narrowest band possible, with minimum distortion, was likewise important.
+Likewise it became clear that the ability to capture in the narrowest band possible, with minimum distortion, was important.

 Our primary goal was to determine to what extent low-cost aerial multi-spectral data could be correlated with variable nitrogen (N) rates applied to sugarcane.
 At the end of the first season we analyzed the data and came to the conclusion